danielwe/vim-butter/README.md

 * If you're in _any_ other kind of buffer, `:Bnext` will do _nothing at all_.
   Your buffer is considered unique, and another one of the same kind cannot exist.
+* If you're in a preview window, `:Bnext` will not do anything.
-Analogous commands `:Bprev` and `:BNext` for stepping backwards and `:Blast,:Bfirst,:Brewind` for stepping to the last and first buffers are also provided, as are splitting commands `:SBnext,:SBprev,:SBNext,:SBlast,:SBfirst,:SBrewind` that work according to the same heuristic.
+Analogous commands `:Bprev` and `:BNext` for stepping backwards and `:Blast,:Bfirst,:Brewind` for stepping to the last and first buffers are also provided, as are splitting commands `:SBnext,:SBprev,:SBNext,:SBlast,:SBfirst,:SBrewind` that work according to the same heuristic for finding the desired buffer.
+However, the splitting commands work in the preview window, however.

 The `[S]Bnext,[S]Bprev,[S]BNext` take an optional count in the line number position (i.e., `:3Bnext`) specifying how far to move on the buffer list.
 Only buffers of the same kind as the current buffer count as steps.

 ### delete buffers
 `:Bdelete,:Bunload,:Bwipeout`

-The plugin also provides commands for deleting buffers using a similar
+The plugin also provides commands for deleting buffers using similar heuristics:
-heuristic: `:Bdelete N` will try to replace buffer `N` with the previous buffer of the same type (like `:Bprev`) in all windows where it is open, and only then call `:bdelete` on it.
+`:Bdelete N` will try to hide buffer `N` and replace it with the previous buffer (i.e., call `:Bprev`) in all windows where it is open, and only then call `:bdelete` on it.
 Thus, the window layout is maintained unless no other buffer of the same type is available.
 Just as for `:bdelete`, the buffer(s) to delete can be specified in a number of ways: a single buffer index in the line number position (`:3Bdelete`), a buffer index range (`3,5Bdelete`), one or more arguments containing buffer indices or filenames (`Bdelete 3 prose.txt`), or no argument at all (`Bdelete`, applies to current buffer).
 Analogous commands `Bunload` and `Bwipeout` are also provided.

+The preview window is not touched (a straightforward and desired consequence of using `:Bprev` for the buffer replacement).
+Hence, if the preview window is open with a buffer about to be removed, it will be closed.

 ### open or go to file
 `:Drop`